Sesia bembeciformis

 Sesia bembeciformis, the lunar hornet moth, is a moth of the family Sesiidae.
 It is found in Europe.

 The wingspan is 32–42 mm.
 The length of the forewings is 15–19 mm.
+Like all moths of the Sesiidae family, the Bembex clearwing resembles a hymenopteran (wasp) both in its appearance and flight.
+The wings are scaleless and transparent, narrow and elongated in shape.

 Sesia bembeciformis is hardly distinguishable from its closest congener Sesia apiformis.
 However, apiformis has yellow 'epaulettes' on the "shoulders" directly above the wing bases; Sesia bembeciformis is dark coloured at this point except for the yellow neck ring.bembeciformis is also smaller and has a black head.
 In general, females are considerably larger than males.
 It resembles a big hornet (Vespa crabro) really well - an instance of mimicry.